ocaml-multicore/multicoretests/doc/paper.md

 the coming OCaml 5.0 multicore release.
 We present two related testing libraries to improve upon the situation:

-- `Lin` - a library to test for linearizability
+- `Lin` - a library to test for sequential consistency
 - `STM` - a state-machine testing library

 Both libraries build on [QCheck][qcheck], a black-box, property-based